-Hazards from combustion products: There is no risk of an explosion from this product under normal circumstances if involved in a fire.
+Hazards from combustion products: There is a very low risk of an explosion from this product if involved in a fire.
 Product is unlikely to decompose until heated to dryness.
 On further heating will emit toxic fumes.
 Firefighters to wear self-contained breathing apparatus and suitable protective clothing if risk of exposure to vapour or smoke.